Soltero (1984 film)

-Soltero is a 1984 drama film written by Bienvenido Noriega Jr. and directed by Pio de Castro III for the Experimental Cinema of the Philippines.
+Soltero is a 1984 drama film directed by Pio de Castro III from a screenplay written by Bienvenido Noriega Jr..
 The film stars Jay Ilagan, Rio Locsin, and Chanda Romero and it tells the life of a soltero (young bachelor) living alone in his condominium apartment, working as an assistant manager at a bank, and how he manages his life with his family he loved and the past romances he had.

+Produced and distributed by Experimental Cinema of the Philippines, the film was theatrically released on April 21, 1984.
+In 2020, the film was digitally restored and remastered by ABS-CBN Film Restoration, with the involvement of L'Immagine Ritrovata, Kantana Post-Production, and Wildsound Studios.

 Summary

-Crispin Rodriguez is the soltero (bachelor) of the story, he is a 29-year old young man who lives in a condominium apartment all by himself and works as an assistant manager of the Traders Royal Bank in Manila.
+Crispin Rodriguez, the soltero (bachelor) of the story, is a 29-year-old young man who lives in a condominium apartment all by himself and works as an assistant manager of the Traders Royal Bank in Manila.
 Most of the time, he spends his time hanging out with his office friends like going to parties at bars, eating at a restaurant, or watching movies at the Manila Film Center.
-However, since his age is nearing 30 and still lonely, the one thing he needed to complete his life is no other than a woman to love and become together.
+However, since he is nearing 30 and still lonely, the one thing he needs to complete his life is no other than a woman to love and become together.